 Students participate in the research seminar (EDPS 6860) during the first four semesters of the program.
-During this time, they are expected to gain hands-on research experience, identify a predissertation research project topic, and gain approval for the project.
+During this time, they are expected to gain hands-on research experience, identify a pre-dissertation research project topic, and gain approval for the project.
 Students must complete their pre-dissertation research projects by the end of their second year in the program.
-Current scholarly interests of Counseling/ Counseling Psychology Faculty are listed below.
+Current scholarly interests of Counseling/ Counseling Psychology Faculty eligible to chair dissertations are listed below.
 Other Department faculty are also available to chair student committees, and their research interests are summarized in their profiles found on the Educational Psychology website.

-- Jason Burrow-Sánchez: Prevention and Treatment of Substance Use Problems for Adolescents in School and Community Settings with a particular interest in Latino Adolescents. - Joanna Drinane: Relational/Cultural Processes and Outcomes Associated with Psychotherapy - Zac Imel: Psychotherapy Process & Outcome; Advanced Quantitative Research Methodology; Cultural Competence - A.J.
-Metz: Academic & Career Success of Diverse Populations; School-based Interventions - Karen Tao: Individuals in Cultural Contexts; Intersectionality; Cultural Influences on Emotional, Academic, & Career Development; Multicultural Competence - Jennifer Taylor: Evidence-based approaches to understanding, generating, and maintaining professional competence across the professional lifespan.
+- Jason Burrow-Sánchez: Prevention and Treatment of Substance Use Problems for Adolescents in School and Community Settings with a particular interest in Latino Adolescents. - Jeremy J. Coleman: Psychotherapy process & outcome related to poverty, income inequality and social class. - Joanna M. Drinane: Relational/Cultural Processes and Outcomes Associated with Psychotherapy - Zac E. Imel: Psychotherapy Process & Outcome; Advanced Quantitative Research Methodology; Cultural Competence and Health Disparities - A.J.
+Metz: Academic & Career Success of Diverse Populations; School-based Interventions - Karen W. Tao: Individuals in Cultural Contexts; Intersectionality; Social and psychological determinants of health & mental health; Multicultural Orientation